timolson/cointrader/README.md

 WARNING: any object which has been published to Esper MUST NOT BE CHANGED after being published.
 All events are "in the past" and should not be touched after creation.

 # Context Loading
 Modules are simply classes `attach()`ed to a `Context`.
 Modules perform any task which needs to publish or listen for events.
 The `XchangeMarketData` module, for example, initializes the XChange framework and begins collection of all available market data.
-The `SaveData` module detects all `MarketData` events published to the `Context` and persists them using `PersistUtil`.
+The `SaveMarketData` module detects all `MarketData` events published to the `Context` and persists them using `PersistUtil`.
 The `save-data` command works like this:

 ## `@When` binding
 When a class is attached to a `Context`, it has an instance created using the `Context`'s `Injector`, and any method on this instance which uses the `@When` annotation will be triggered for every `Event` row which triggers that `@When` clause, like this: